Skip to main content

 Storage specifications:

-Privacy considerations: Artifact creators determine which data uses personal versus shared storage when building the artifact.
-Before entering sensitive information, consider whether the artifact uses shared storage and whether other users should have access to your data.
+Privacy consideration: Artifact creators determine which data uses personal versus shared storage when building the artifact.
+Before entering sensitive information, consider whether the artifact uses shared storage.

 Did this answer your question?